-fuel prices (price

-elasticities)

-(Section 8.1)

-baseline

-emissions

-(Chapter 7)

-Figure 4.2: Four key steps for assessing the impacts of pricing policies

-Step 4: Estimate GHG impacts (Section 8.2)

-Chapters 7 - 9 provide guidance on estimating the GHG impacts of pricing policies, while approaches for other pricing policies are addressed in Chapter 10.
-The guidance provides three approaches for users.
-The choice of approach depends on the level of data available and the expertise of the user:
+1 Chapters 7 - 9 provide methods for estimating the GHG impacts of pricing policies, while approaches for

-- Approach A estimates the GHG impacts of a pricing policy for the sum of gasoline and diesel related emissions from a country's transport sector, and is appropriate for users with an undifferentiated fuel mix (national, subnational or municipal level). - Approach B estimates the GHG impacts separately for gasoline and diesel fuelled vehicles for users with a differentiated fuel mix (national, subnational or municipal level). - Approach C is not comparable to Approaches A and B. It estimates the GHG impacts for passenger transport separately for passenger cars, bus and rail-based public transport for users who have differentiated fuel mix data and data on passenger kilometres (PKM) and tonne kilometres (TKM).
-In the guidance, freight transport is excluded in order to keep the explanations and calculations simple.
-Users can apply the approach and include freight transport with TKM.
-However, when GHG impacts are assessed with Approach C as described in this guidance, the results will not reflect the same system boundaries and scope as Approaches A and B. Results from Approach C therefore provide a higher level of detail.

-These approaches focus on gasoline and diesel.
-The same approaches could be used for other fuels (e.g., liquefied petroleum gas (LPG) or compressed natural gas (CNG)) by using analogous equations with different input data (i.e., travel activity data, emission factors and elasticity values).

-The GIZ Reference Document on Measurement, Reporting and Verification in the Transport Sector (Section 2.1) defines two types of datasets: top-down "energy use" and bottom-up "travel activity" data.
-Approaches A and B are based on the top-down approach, while Approach C is based on both the top-down and the bottom-up approach.

-Comparison of the three approaches

-The three approaches lead to different results.
-As you move from Approach A to C, the level of detail necessary for the assessment increases (i.e., including electric vehicles in the assessment requires much more data), which has an impact on the results.
-GHG emissions reductions estimated with Approach A tend to be higher than with Approach B, since Approach A does not differentiate between the fuel types, and diesel fuel usually has a lower price elasticity than gasoline.

-Approach C is not comparable to Approach A or B because it includes only passenger transport.
-Additionally, Approach C allows for the geographical system boundaries to be set for an urban context using rather than at the national level.
-By assessing several urban regions with Approach C, larger regions can be aggregated and analysed.
-It is also possible to apply two different approaches (e.g., Approach B on the national level and Approach C for an urban region) in order to conduct a national assessment while still gaining valuable insights on the impacts of mode shift from Approach C. Through the use of cross-price elasticities, Approach C accounts for a decrease in the GHG emissions reductions related to modal shifts, which is not reflected in the results of Approaches A and B.
+- 2 other pricing policies are addressed in Chapter 10.
+The methodology provides three approaches for - 3 users.
+The choice of approach depends on the level of data available and the expertise of the user: - Approach A estimates the GHG impacts of a pricing policy for the sum of gasoline and diesel related emissions from a country's transport sector, and is appropriate for users with an undifferentiated fuel mix (national, subnational or municipal level). - Approach B estimates the GHG impacts separately for gasoline and diesel fuelled vehicles for users with a differentiated fuel mix (national, subnational or municipal level). - 9 Approach C is not comparable to Approaches A and B. It estimates the GHG impacts for 10 passenger transport separately for passenger cars, bus and rail-based public transport for users 11 who have differentiated fuel mix data and data on passenger kilometres (PKM)13 and tonne kilometres (TKM).14 In the methodology, freight transport is excluded in order to keep the 12 13 explanations and calculations simple.
+Users can apply the approach and include freight transport 14 with TKM.
+However, when GHG impacts are assessed with Approach C as described in this 15 methodology, the results will not reflect the same system boundaries and scope as Approaches A 16 and B. Results from Approach C therefore provide a higher level of detail. - 17 These approaches focus on gasoline and diesel.
+The same approaches could be used for other fuels - (e.g., liquefied petroleum gas (LPG) or compressed natural gas (CNG)) by using analogous equations with different input data (i.e., travel activity data, emission factors and elasticity values). - 20 The GIZ Reference Document on Measurement, Reporting and Verification in the Transport Sector - 21 (Section 2.1) defines two types of datasets: top-down "energy use" and bottom-up "travel activity" data. - 22 Approaches A and B are based on the top-down approach, while Approach C is based on both the top- - 23 down and the bottom-up approach. - 24 Comparison of the three approaches - 25 The three approaches lead to different results.
+As you move from Approach A to C, the level of detail - necessary for the assessment increases (i.e., including electric vehicles in the assessment requires much more data), which has an impact on the results.
+GHG emissions reductions estimated with Approach A - more data), which has an impact on the results.
+GHG emissions reductions estimated with Approach A tend to be higher than with Approach B, since Approach A does not differentiate between the fuel types, - tend to be higher than with Approach B, since Approach A does not differentiate and diesel fuel usually has a lower price elasticity than gasoline. - 30 Approach C is not comparable to Approach A or B because it includes only passenger transport. - 31 Additionally, Approach C allows for the geographical system boundaries to be set for an urban context - 32 using rather than at the national level.
+By assessing several urban regions with Approach C, larger - 33 regions can be aggregated and analyzed.
+It is also possible to apply two different approaches (e.g., - 34 Approach B on the national level and Approach C for an urban region) in order to conduct a national - assessment while still gaining valuable insights on the impacts of mode shift from Approach C. Through